TOP FIVE Danger Zones for dermal filler injections

 Danger Zone 3 for dermal fillers

 The non-surgical nose job is increasingly popular but carries greater injection treatment risks than many people currently realise.
 The procedure itself involves using filler for minor nose reshaping procedures; without surgery.
 This might be to reduce nose bumps or correct and reshape other minor nose imbalances through using ‘sculpted’ dermal fillers.
 If your nose isn’t quite in harmony with the rest of your face – and you want a more balanced or smoother bridge look, yet aren’t ready for a Rhinoplasty, then you MIGHT be an ideal candidate for a filler injection nose surgery.
 However, is having a temporary nose procedure worth risking the angular artery?
 Again, be sure to choose your injector very carefully and ask to see the before and after photos, speak with former patients, and ask about their complication rates.
-In addition to needing to choose your Injector carefully to help minimise your risks of experiencing complications with getting filler injections, what’s also important is your Injector’s choice of fillers (brands and quantity) for the particular feature (area of the face) being filled.
+In addition, carefully choosing your Injector to minimise your risks of complication your Injector’s choice of fillers (brands and quantity) for the particular area of the face being filled is vital.

 Danger Zone 4 for dermal fillers